1. Home

 Lab Manager

 Becca is the lab manager for the Development, Risk, & Resilience Lab at Penn State.
 She holds her Bachelor’s in Psychology and Education from UC San Diego, where she assisted with research studying child and community wellbeing, child development, and social emotional learning (SEL) in diverse school and community contexts.
 Becca has worked with children and adolescents in a number of K-12 settings, and she is interested in community-engaged approaches to researching mental health and educational equity.
-She hopes to eventually attend graduate school to study how school, family, and community-based programs can advance equitable developmental outcomes for children and empower under-resourced communities.
+She is currently pursuing her Master’s in Education, Development, and Community Engagement at Penn State, and hopes to study how school, family, and community-based programs can advance equitable developmental outcomes for children in historically marginalized communities.

 Graduate Students